hal9ai/hal9/website/blog/2025-03-22-vibe-coding-hal9-reply/vibe-coding-hal9-reply.md

 The next 12 hours went into testing and refinement.
 We tested completion across multiple websites, fixed issues as they came up, and polished the UX to perfection.
 Highlights include a slick animation and a breathing effect during text completion.
 The result?
 A flawless product, now live in our [Hal9 GitHub](https://github.com/hal9ai/hal9) repo.

-Total time: 14 hours.
-The outcome: an extremely polished final product!
-But wait, backend missing and we have only 2 hours left!
+Total time: 14 hours, resulting in an extremely polished final product.
+But hold on—the backend was still missing, and we had just two hours left!

 [![](vibe-coding-hal9-reply-final.png)](https://hal9.com/reply)